ViceVerse-cz/.github/profile/readme.md

 We are a Czech software and web development company that specializes in creating innovative and cutting-edge solutions for our clients.
 Our team of highly skilled and experienced developers is always up for a challenge and ready to bring your ideas to life.

-Most of our projects are closed source, but we also have a few open source projects available on our GitHub page for anyone to use and contribute to.

-If you have a project in mind, or if you have any questions, don't hesitate to contact us.
-We would love to hear from you and discuss how we can help bring your vision to fruition.
+If you have any questions or want to discuss a potential project, don't hesitate to reach out to us.
+We are always happy to chat and see how we can help bring your vision to life.

 **E-mail:** <contact@viceverse.cz> <br>
 **Website:** <https://viceverse.cz><br>